kalyaniv7/ZohoCrmApiIntegration/README.md

 Write a PHP script that integrates with Zoho CRM (API v3 or above) to:
 1. Search for an existing Enquiry (Lead or Contact).
 2. If it exists, display the result.
-3. If it does not exist, create a Lead in Zoho CRM and display the result.
+3. If it does not exist, create a Lead.

 ## Prerequisites
 - A Zoho CRM account